Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Model and Goal

-{\bf Communication model. } We assume the network is synchronous and protocols proceed by rounds.
-Every participant has access to a multicast channel and a broadcast channel which have different guanranteed delivery time.
+{\bf Communication model. } We assume the network is synchronous, and protocols proceed by rounds.
+Every participant has access to multicast and broadcast channels with different guaranteed delivery time.
 They both achieve \textit{validity}, while broadcast channel additionally guarantees \textit{agreement}.
-We always let the sender also be a receiver.

-\underline{\scshape Validity.} When an honest node send a message via this channel, all other honest nodes can receive this message by the end of the multicast round (or broadcast round).
+\underline{\it Validity.} When an honest node sends a message via this channel, all honest nodes can receive this message by the end of the round.

-\underline{\scshape Agreement.} At the end of a broadcast round, honest receivers always receive the same message from this channel, even when the sender is Byzantine.
+\underline{\it Agreement.} At the end of a broadcast round, honest receivers always receive the same message from this channel, even when the sender is Byzantine.

 {\bf Adversarial model.} Prior to protocol execution, every node honestly generates their public key/secret key pairs and sends public keys to all other nodes.
-After the setup, the adversary can adaptively corrupt any node during the protocol execution and control their subsequent behaviours.
+After the setup, the adversary can adaptively corrupt any node during the protocol execution and control their subsequent behaviors.
 Particularly, the adversary controls what messages a corrupted node will send in the same round it gets corrupted.
-However, messages that were already multicasted or broadcasted by node $i$ before $i$ become corroputed \textit{cannot be retracted}.
+However, messages already multicasted or broadcasted by node $i$ before $i$ become corrupted \textit{cannot be retracted}.